XHIO-FM

 XHIO-FM is a radio station on 91.1 FM in Tuxtla Gutiérrez, Chiapas, Mexico.
-The station is owned by Radiorama and is known as La Poderosa with a grupera format.
+The station is known as La Poderosa with a grupera and tropical music format.

 History

-XEIO-AM 840 received its concession on April 7, 1983.
+XEIO-AM 840 received its concession on April 7, 1983, which is when it first came on the air.
 It was owned by Radiofónica de Chiapas, S.A. de C.V. and broadcast as a 10 kW daytimer.
 It later added nighttime transmissions at 2.5 kW.

 It received clearance to move to FM in 2012.